Spring Training Connection

 VIP seating

 Suites with outdoor balconies are on both sides of the press box in the upper level.
 The Home Run Party Deck is in right field, erected in the berm next to the Rangers bullpen.
-An all you can eat buffet and two drink vouchers come with the price of party deck admission.
+An all you can eat buffet and drink voucher comes with the price of party deck admission.
+The food served there isn't the standard stuff either, as it's supplied by local restaurants.

 Game Day

-All gates open an hour and a half before game time.
+All gates open an hour and a half before game time on Monday through Thursday.
+For Friday, Saturday and Sunday games, the gates open two hours prior to the scheduled start time.

 Food, drink and bag policy